yuizho/db-raccoon/README.md

 ```

 ### CleanupPhase options
-You can configure the execution phase of the cleanup task that deletes the test data by CleanupPhase enum.
+You can configure the execution phase of the test data cleanup task by CleanupPhase enum.

 | The option name | Description |
 | ---- | ---- |